Australia-UK FTA negotiations fact sheet

 Many UK businesses see Australia as a platform for expansion into Asia and intend to use Australia as a base for regional headquarters from which to target Asian markets.

 The rapid rise of technology and digitisation is transforming global economies and creating new opportunities for businesses and consumers.
-Digital trade is also playing a key role in the economic recovery from COVID-19.

-The FTA will include ambitious commitments to increase opportunities for digital trade across all sectors, supporting a more certain and secure online environment for businesses in the digital economy.
+The FTA includes ambitious commitments to increase opportunities for digital trade across all sectors, supporting a more certain and secure online environment for businesses in the digital economy.
 Australia and the UK have committed to enabling cross-border data flows and avoiding unjustified data localisation, while ensuring appropriate protections for consumers and for legitimate public policy objectives.
 Barriers to digital trade will be reduced by facilitating acceptance of electronic versions of trade administration documents, contracts and signatures, except in specific circumstances.

 Enhanced business and consumer trust in digital trade will be achieved through enforcement and compliance provisions to support the protection of consumers and personal information online, as well as the discouragement of unsolicited commercial electronic messages (spam).
 Businesses, including SMEs, will be protected from the forced transfer of their product's source code, subject to specific exceptions, supporting innovation and competition.